 Disorganized people, don’t worry, there will be an end to your indecision.
 You will eventually run out of ideas.
 You will eventually look at all the timelines we’ve created and say, “That’s the one that gets it right!
 Number seven!”
 You will eventually look at all the book synopses we’ve created and say, “Yes, by God!
 This is what I want to say and how I want to say it!
 Let’s write the book!”

-There is a light at the end of the tunnel of organization, I promise!
+Disorganized people, there is a light at the end of this tunnel, I promise!

 Sometimes it can be a long process, getting to the point where you make a decision on how your thoughts should be organized, but that’s what I’m here for.
 I know how to organize books and ideas in general.
 I do this, so you don’t have to.
 All you, as the ghostwriting client, need to do, is to have the courage to look at the options and make a decision.